 Join us for a thrilling night of cinema.

 Whether you’re a film buff or simply looking for a unique night out, the Great Estate is the perfect setting for a sensational dinner and a movie experience.
-From sparkling suspense to classic horror, select a thrilling film from our 2025 collection — “Murder on the Orient Express,” “Ghostbusters,” “Frankenstein” and “Psycho” — and see it projected on the big screen in our historic two-story Gothic-inspired ballroom after enjoying a casual three-course dinner and cash bar in the Christopher Wren Dining Room.
+From sparkling suspense to classic horror, select a thrilling film from our 2025 collection —which includes special summer and fall dates — and see it projected on the big screen in our historic two-story Gothic-inspired ballroom after enjoying a casual three-course dinner and cash bar in the Christopher Wren Dining Room.
 Plus, when you enjoy an evening of film and food with us, you’ll also experience what it was like to be part of the family, as the ballroom was the original location for the Wilson family’s home movie theatre and features a drop-down screen and original built-in projection booth.

 FALL 2025 DATES: